desyops/puppet-afs/README.md

 **Parameters within `afs::client`:**

 ##### `cell`
 AFS cell the client should belong to.
-Defaults to 'example.org'
+Defaults to `example.org`

 ##### `afs_mount_point`
 Mountpoint for AFS.
-Defaults to '/afs'
+Defaults to `/afs`

 ##### `cache_dir`
 Cache directory for the AFS client.
 Should be a dedicated partition.
-Defaults to '/var/cache/afs' for Scientific Linux and '/var/cache/openafs' for Debian/Ubuntu.
+Defaults to `/var/cache/afs` for Scientific Linux and `/var/cache/openafs` for Debian/Ubuntu.

 ##### `cache_size`
 Cache size for the AFS client.
-Should be 85% of `client_cache_dir`, if used on a dedicated partition.
-Defaults to 'AUTOMATIC' for Scientific Linux, the init value determines the actual cache size and sets the appropiate value.
+Should be 85% of `cache_dir`, if used on a dedicated partition.
+Defaults to `AUTOMATIC` for Scientific Linux, the init value determines the actual cache size and sets the appropiate value.

 For Debian/Ubuntu, this defaults to `$::afs_cache_size` fact.